aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

 There are 3 inputs to consider when producing a GYRE-lc light curve:

 - 1-2 stellar models, depending on how many stars contribute to the overall light curve
-- 1-2 pulsation models. one per stellar model
+- 1-2 tide models. one per stellar model
-- 1 inlist specifying orbital parametersi, paths to stellar and pulsation models, and other context for the problem
+- 1 inlist specifying orbital parameters, paths to stellar and tide models, and other context for the problem

 The iota Orionis Models
 =============================